Are you shopping for a baby, toddler, preschooler, or “big kid”? This list of awesome gifts for kids aged 0-7 has you covered!

 Our top STEM Themed Toy

 Snap Circuits is the only battery-operated toy to make my list!
-It’s an excellent introduction to circuit making!
-The flying saucer is our favorite setup for this toy.
+There are several different sets; this light themed set is our favorite.